Supervision Overview – What to expect in these two semesters?

 During these sessions, participants present their supervision examples for discussion.

-Our practical units, supervision and conversation training, are available only after successfully completing at least four semesters of foundational theoretical studies.
+Our practical units, supervision and conversation training, are available only after successfully completing five semesters of foundational theoretical studies.
 This ensures that students have the necessary theoretical foundation to fully benefit from hands-on practice.

 Show me how